awsdocs/aws-single-sign-on-user-guide/doc_source/addgroups.md

 # Add groups<a name="addgroups"></a>

-Use the following procedure to add groups to your AWS SSO store\.
+Use the following procedure to add groups to your AWS SSO identity store\.

 **To add a group**